 On November 23, 2016, the European Commission issued several legislative proposals proposing to amend a number of key EU banking directives and regulations, including CRD IV, CRR, BRRD and the Single Resolution Mechanism.
-The proposals, as subsequently modified, were adopted by the European Parliament on April 16, 2019 and by the Council of the European Union on May 14, 2019.
-These legislative proposals will, among other things, give effect to the FSB TLAC Term Sheet and modify the requirements applicable to the "minimum requirement for own funds and eligible liabilities" ("MREL").
-They will also introduce a moratorium tool, i.e. the power to temporarily suspend payments or the entry into or performance of obligations, outside of insolvency or resolution proceedings.
-The implementation of the current texts and of the newly adopted proposals, and their application to the Issuer or the taking of any action thereunder is currently uncertain and could materially affect the activity and financial condition of the Issuer and the value of the Notes.
-It is not yet possible to assess the full impact of the BRRD (and the French law provisions implementing the BRRD) as well as of the newly adopted proposals on the Issuer and there can be no assurance that their implementation or the taking of any actions currently contemplated in it will not adversely affect the rights of the Holders, the price or value of their investment in the Notes and/or the ability of the Issuer to fully and timely satisfy its obligations under the Notes.
+If adopted, these legislative proposals would, among other things, give effect to the FSB TLAC Term Sheet and modify the requirements applicable to the "minimum requirement for own funds and eligible liabilities" ("MREL").
+They would also introduce a moratorium tool, i.e. the power to temporarily suspend payments or the entry into or performance of obligations, outside of insolvency or resolution proceedings.
+The implementation of the current texts and the new proposals, and their application to the Issuer or the taking of any action thereunder is currently uncertain and could materially affect the activity and financial condition of the Issuer and the value of the BRRD) as well as of the new proposals on the Issuer and there can be no assurance that their implementation or the taking of any actions currently contemplated in it will not adversely affect the rights of the Holders, the price or value of their investment in the Notes and/or the ability of the Issuer to fully and timely satisfy its obligations under the Notes.